 Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
-The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.
+Staff were aware of and there were systems to ensure compliance with the requirements of the Duty of Candour.

 Staff could raise concerns and were encouraged to do so, and they had confidence that these would be addressed.